 On the left side of the sea viewpoint, there is a Dolmen Mall which is a famous shopping area for the comers.

-Clifton Beach surprises the visitors by the floodlights at night.
-The time when the sun sets in the West, the different feelings develops in you as compared to the daytime because these floodlights provide an electrifying effect on the entire sea.
+Clifton Beach surprises the visitors with the floodlights at night.
+At the time when the sun sets in the West, different feelings develop in you as compared to the daytime because these floodlights provide an electrifying effect on the entire sea.

 People also make memorable pictures after standing among the coming waves.
-Some tourists like to go far enough inside the sea to make their tourism more exciting and full of fun, but safety measures should also be taken before doing any adventure.
+Some tourists like to go far enough inside the sea to make their tourism more exciting and full of fun, but safety measures should also concern before doing any adventure.

 Mohatta Palace Museum

 Mohatta Palace Museum is a true reflection of art, culture, and history.
 It is present in Karachi near the posh seaside of Clifton.
 The Palace is a beautiful place for tourism with friends and family.

 The existence of the Mohatta Palace Museum was the result of an Indian Marwari businessman, Shivratan Chandraratan Mohatta, who built this building in 1927 for the residential purpose.
 The design was architected by Agha Ahmed Hussain.

 This Palace depicted the taste of Hinduism as he built a beautiful family temple on the terrace of the palace that was dedicated to their Hindu God, Lord Shiva.
 But after independence, Shivratan Chandraratan Mohatta had to leave Karachi and shifted to Rajasthan in India.

-After his departure, in 1947, the Government of Pakistan got the hold of the building to house the Ministry of Foreign Affairs.
+After his departure, in 1947, the Government of Pakistan got hold of the building to house the Ministry of Foreign Affairs.
 From 1964 to 1980, Jinnah’s family lived here, but after the death of Shireen Jinnah, the palace was sealed.

 The basement comprises a stairway that downward towards a pool house that has an attached changing room.
 Near the pool, the house has small ventilators that are the best source of sunlight and letting out condensation.
 There is a small collection of English statues next to the Main building.